 Under the 1999 Stock Plan, the compensation committee could award stock options or grant restricted stock to any executive officer or other eligible participants under the 1999 Stock Plan, on its own initiative or at the recommendation of management.
-In accordance with our Stock Plan Administration Procedures, as approved by the compensation committee, the grant date for grants approved by the compensation committee.
-Under our Stock Plan Administration Procedures, monthly grant date immediately following the meeting of the compensation committee.
+In accordance with our Stock Plan Administration Procedures, as approved by the compensation committee, the grant date for grants approved by the compensation committee to executive officers (other than a company wide grants) is the next monthly grant date immediately following the meeting of the compensation committee.
 Under our Stock Plan Administration Procedures, monthly grant dates are generally the fifth day of each month, or the next NASDAQ trading day in the event the fifth day is not a business day.
 However, it is also our practice in granting options to executive officers to wait for the release of any material non-public information and settlement of that information in the marketplace.
 The Stock Plan Administration Procedures, as approved by the compensation committee, would remain in effect under any new stock plan.